WixkedLuck/Cyber-Mix-Vol.-9-/README.md

 # Description
 Welcome to Cyber Pak Vol. 9, a project developed for a Cybersecurity bootcamp.
 This "tackle box" of cybersecurity tools and demonstrations covers various topics from our class curriculum.

-Project Contents
+### Project Contents
-1. Password Generator
+#### 1. Password Generator:

-This tool creates semi-complex passwords based on user input.
+- This tool creates semi-complex passwords based on user input.
 Features include:

-User-defined password length
+- User-defined password length

-Combination of uppercase and lowercase letters, numbers, and special characters
+- Combination of uppercase and lowercase letters, numbers, and special characters

-Randomized character selection for enhanced security
+- Randomized character selection for enhanced security

-2. SQL Injection Demonstration
+#### 2. SQL Injection CTF:

-This section showcases the concept of SQL injection attacks, a common web application vulnerability13.
-The demonstration includes:
+- This section showcases the concept of several SQL injection attacks in a solo ctf style competition

-Examples of vulnerable SQL queries

-Techniques used by attackers to exploit these vulnerabilities

-Methods to protect against SQL injection attacks
+#### 3. Caeser Cipher:

+- This tool is uses to encode a message using the simplest and oldest encryption technique and gives a breif background on how it works.